lindbrook/packageRank/README.md

     2020-12-31 log arrives in appox.
 19 hours at 02 Jan 04:00 AEDT.
 Using last available!

 Second, to help you check/remember when logs are posted in your location, there’s `logPostInfo()`.
-For the time it’s run, you’ll get the date of the latest available log along with the expected local and UTC times when the log should be posted to RStudio’s server.
+When you run that function, you’ll get the date for the latest available log along with the expected local and UTC times when that log should be posted to RStudio’s server.

 Here’s what you’d see in Honolulu: